huitema/draft-huitema-tls-hesni/draft-huitema-tls-hesni.md

 key material.
 According to annex C.1. of [@!RFC8446], this field should be filled with the output of a godd quality CSPRG, such as provided by the operating system.
-HESNI deviates from that recommendation, as it fills the ClientHello.Random field with the result of SNI encryption.
-However, this process probably meets the requirements of [@?RFC4086], since the encryption includes multiple sources of randomness, including the choice of the key shares and the value of the ClientESNIInner.nonce.
+HESNI deviates from that recommendation, as it fills the ClientHello.Random field with the x25519 public key share of the client.
+(TODO: obfuscation of fixed parts?)

 # IANA Considerations